acestream/ace-network-docs/docs/glossary/system-settings.md

 ## Voting

-Voting is the self-governance procedure that specifies how [Ace Assets (XAS)][6] holders can change the network.
-For now voting is expected to get done by third party voting system, decisions made by XAS owners should be implemented by validators as part of [system upgrade][3] process.
+Voting is the self-governance procedure that specifies how [Ace Stream Token (AST)][6] holders can change the network.
+For now voting is expected to get done by third party voting system, decisions made by AST owners should be implemented by validators as part of [system upgrade][3] process.
 In future integral voting subsystem should be integrated in Ace Network directly.